MicrosoftDocs/learn/learn-pr/wwl-azure/design-implement-azure-expressroute/includes/9-improve-data-path-performance-between-networks-expressroute-fastpath.md

 - ErGw3AZ

-> [!Important] If you plan to use FastPath with IPv6-based private peering over ExpressRoute, make sure to select ErGw3AZ for SKU.
+> [!IMPORTANT] If you plan to use FastPath with IPv6-based private peering over ExpressRoute, make sure to select ErGw3AZ for SKU.
 Note that this is only available for circuits using ExpressRoute Direct.

 **Limitations**